ehh4/Brain_Tumor_CV_project/README.md

 Appendix
 ====================
-INCLUDE AND TEST MODEL in .py file?????
-IF LEAVE OUT, JUSTIFY

 Disclaimer: This tool was not created by medical professionals and is not intended to be used in place of medical practices.
 This is merely a tool to help researchers, patients, and doctors see how computer vision could be used for brain tumor detection and to provide resources on brain tumors.